astronomersiva/siva.dev/posts/write-ups/lego.md

 ---

 I have always been a fan of static site generators.
-Back in my college days, when I was running college projects on free AWS credits courtesy of the Github Student Pack and a few hackathon credits, I **had** to minimise expenditure in every possible way.
+Back in my college days, when I was running college projects on free AWS credits courtesy of the GitHub Student Pack and a few hackathon credits, I **had** to minimise expenditure in every possible way.
 So when it came to my own website, the cheapest possible way to host it was to just use some cheap shared hosting service.
 This costed somewhere around 10-15USD a year and it was something I could barely manage to afford.
-When Github Pages entered, things became easier.
+When GitHub Pages entered, things became easier.
 Instead of uploading a zip on CPanel and then extracting it, I had to just check-in the generated files into the *gh-pages* branches and the hosting was taken care of.